GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 <sec:ssl:single_source:method:audio_processing>

 The simulator allows the extraction of spectral representations directly from received signals.
-The observations are stored in the dataset in the form of multichannel complex #acrpl("STFT").
+The observations are stored in the dataset as multichannel complex #acrpl("STFT").
-These complex tensors are not fed directly in the neural network but are instead further processed.
+These complex tensors are not fed directly in the neural network but are further processed.
 The role of this step is to convert the complex spectral observation to a real-valued tensor.
 Several methods have been tested and compared.
+The experimental section summarizes our findings regarding their respective performance.
 #gaet[
-  Maybe we should move the detailed explanations from the corresponding 'experiemnts' section to here.
+  Maybe we should move the detailed explanations from the corresponding 'experiments' section to here.
   And only leave the "results" there.
 ]
 //This section summarizes the explicit choices made regarding audio processing for performing the #acr("SSL") task.